microsoft/AirSim/docs/faq.md

 AirSim will create empty settings file at `~/Documents/AirSim/settings.json`.
 You can view the available [settings options](settings.md).

 #### How do I arm my drone?
-If your using simple_flight, your vehicle is already armed and ready to fly.
+If you're using simple_flight, your vehicle is already armed and ready to fly.
 For PX4 you can arm by holding both sticks on remote control down and to the center.

 #### Something went wrong.
 How do I debug?